M/S Maritime Museum of Denmark

 Take a break in the museum’s M/S Café where you can get delicious lunch dishes, hot and cold drinks and light refreshments.

-The museum shop M/S Cargo is an experience itself, offering interior design products, books, jewellery, clothes and toys.
+The museum shop M/S Shop is an experience itself, offering interior design products, books, jewellery, clothes and toys.
 Everything is a good quality modern design, and relates to the exhibitions at the museum.

 See opening hours below.
 The museum is closed every year on the 23rd, 24th, 25th, 26th, and 31st of December and the 1st of January.